vtorosyan/vtorosyan.github.io/_posts/2025/2025-06-10-engineering-manager-performance.md

 In one of my previous posts, I talked about [performance quantification for IC engineers](https://vtorosyan.github.io/performance-reviews-quantification/), and recently I’ve been thinking about whether we can map the same framework (or way of thinking?) to quantify engineering managers' performance.
 Quantifying performance is always hard, and it is especially hard for engineering managers.

-In [High Output Management](https://en.wikipedia.org/wiki/High_Output_Management), the author’s primary point is that “a manager's performance is measured not by individual output, but by the output of their entire organization and those influenced by them.”

-While I think there’s truth in this, it should also be taken with a grain of salt.
-I’ve seen several cases where this sentence breaks down:
+In [High Output Management](https://en.wikipedia.org/wiki/High_Output_Management), the author’s primary point is that _“a manager's performance is measured not by individual output, but by the output of their entire organization and those influenced by them.”_ While this principle is often quoted, it oversimplifies the real-world complexity of management.
+I’ve seen cases where this idea fails to capture what’s really going on:

-A team that delivers sustainably over a long period of time, but:
-- Relies solely on a few individuals
-- Is generally dysfunctional: some people are by default on "vacation mode", others work so hard that the team’s velocity is not only going down, but paradoxically “improving” (perhaps due to fewer people involved?)

-A team that delivers, but:
+### Failure patterns that break the model

+- **Hero-based success**: A team delivers, but only because one or two individuals carry the load.
+- **Burnout-driven delivery**: The team ships work, but at an unsustainable pace - while others are checked out or absent.
-- Is overworked and doesn’t feel safe giving upward feedback or being transparent
+- **Fearful delivery**: The team delivers, but doesn’t feel safe giving upward feedback or being transparent.
-- Has a manager who is very dysfunctional (can be absent, brutal, autocratic, and so on)
+- **Toxic success**: The manager is present but harmful - micromanaging, creating fear, or being absent and disengaged.

 This gets even more complicated in modern companies, where people change jobs frequently (the average tenure is around 18 months in the industry).
+Managerial impact often takes time to compound.
+While the industry rewards mobility, the most meaningful management work - like coaching new leaders, shifting team culture, or stabilizing delivery - often requires longer horizons.

+Even companies like GitLab have recognized this with their _“longevity work requirement”_ for external candidates:

-In some companies, like GitLab, there’s even a longevity work requirement that states: “External candidates with 5 or more years of experience should have at least one job with 2+ years of tenure where they were not self-employed or a 'Founder' from the past 5 years.”.
-While this is not 100% related, I personally find it a good example of why it’s important for managers to stay with a team for more than a short period.
+> “External candidates with 5 or more years of experience should have at least one job with 2+ years of tenure where they were not self-employed or a 'Founder' from the past 5 years.”

-In some companies, you’ll also see annual or biannual culture surveys or management feedback cycles.
-Trusting the survey data is tough, as power dynamics always play a role and you typically get only 20% of the full picture.

-So, all things considered - the question is: how do we quantify engineering managers' performance?

-Let’s start with the requirements of the job (averaged out, obviously): hiring, retaining talent, performance management, delivery, and strategy.
+This isn’t just about loyalty - it’s about showing you can stay long enough to drive and sustain change.

+You’ll also see companies run yearly or biannual culture or management surveys.
+While useful, these often reveal only a fraction of reality = typically the safest 20%.
+Power dynamics, fear of retaliation, or survey fatigue distort what gets reported.
+That’s why pairing surveys with qualitative feedback, [observable dynamics](https://vtorosyan.github.io/observable-management/), and strong skip-level engagement is critical.

 ## Rethinking input, output, outcome, and impact for managers

+Let’s start with the averaged-out requirements of the job: hiring, retaining talent, performance management, delivery, and strategy.

-When you zoom out from the mechanics of all these (and many more) responsibilities, a clear pattern starts to emerge: in each of them, you can reason about input, output, outcome, and impact.
+When you zoom out from the mechanics of all these responsibilities, a pattern starts to emerge: in each of them, you can reason about **input, output, outcome, and impact**.

 - **Input**: Your effort and time.
-This includes 1:1s, coaching, planning, hiring loops, running retros, resolving team conflict, and even emotional labor.
+This includes 1:1s, coaching, planning, hiring loops, running retros, resolving team conflict, and emotional labor.
 Input is invisible unless you make it visible - but it's the foundation of everything else.

 - **Output**: The tangible things you create.
 Strategy docs, performance plans, hiring decisions, onboarding plans, roadmaps, rituals, presentations - these are the artifacts of your management work.